demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 To add the registration, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

+**Note:** When adding a new permission to the application, you must run the !<integration command prefix>-auth-reset command.
+In case you are using device code flow or authorization code flow, you must also reconnect and create a new authorization code.
+After that, the new token used in the integration, will now contain the new permission.

 ### Using National Cloud

 - To see which integrations support natively National Clouds,See the [table below.](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#supported-authentication-flows-for-microsoft-integrations)